eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 ***
 # Eclipse troubleshooting

 When troubleshooting, check the project in Codewind to make sure the status is what you expect.
-If not, refer to [Codewind troubleshooting](troubleshooting.html).
 For Codewind specific problem solving tips when using Eclipse, see the following information.

 * [Check the Eclipse logs](#check-the-eclipse-logs)
 * [Solving common Eclipse problems](#solving-common-eclipse-problems)